Kichiguy/fishinggame/README.md

 It is a fishing game.

-Created using Phaser.io, up and running thanks to Jesse Freeman's [phaser-template](http://github.com/gamecook/phaser-template)
+Created using Phaser.io, up and running thanks to Jesse Freeman's [instructions](http://jessefreeman.com/game-dev/phaser-project-template/) and [phaser-tempate](https://github.com/gamecook/phaser-project-template)